troydhanson/kernel/04.chardev/README.md

 crw-r--r-- 1 root root 250, 0 Feb 18 09:30 dev

 This driver has no "ops" yet, so it can't be used for anything (e.g. "cat dev" fails).
-Delete the node:
+Clean up:

   % rm dev
+  % sudo rmmod chardev